 Beverly from Fall River Mills, CA

 Every year I make home made Christmas gifts.
 I try to see how little I can spend.
 I bought 25 lbs of rice from a Chinese store.
 At Wal-mart, I bought little finger tip towels.
+Folded the towel length wise.

 I just use cheap white rice in a new tube sock.
 I close the end with a rubber band- tightly.
 We have some we've used for three or four years.
 I guess you could add essential oil in a favorite scent- I will try that.
 We make pretty big ones so it can take two or more minutes to heat up nicely in the microwave.

 I use a tube sock filled with rice and tied in a knot.
 I have one that is stuffed pretty firm for my neck and one that is looser for my forehead.
+I have frequent migraines and have found these heat packs invaluable.

 I made these with my Brownie Pack and the girls loved them.
 We then sold them and they were a hit.
 Remember to use long grain rice and not minute rice or any fast cooking rice.
 You can also add a drop of essential oil to the rice to give it a very pleasing aroma.
 When the scent disappears, just add another drop of essential oil right to the bag.